 - January 10th, 2020 – Studies open; you may begin taking studies for credit

 - Janaury 17th, 2020 - Deadline to enroll in the Paper Option alternative (for those under 18 or don't want to take studies)

 - April 17th, 2020 - Studies close; no more studies may be taken for credit after this date

 - April 21st, 2020 - Final credit totals will be shared with your instructors

 Signing Up For Studies Using Sona Systems

 To begin participating in research studies you will first have to get a Sona account.
-Log on to https://osu-essrep.sona-systems.com and click “request account”.
-Please use your .osu email address as your user ID, and enter other required information such as your class.
+Log on to https://osu-essrep.sona-systems.com and click “BuckID login”.
+Please log in as usual with your OSU credentials, and enter other required information such as your class.
 You will then be sent a confirmation email and can create a new password to finish creating your account.
 (Please first check your junk/spam folder if you don't receive this e-mail.)
 If you encounter further problems with creating or accessing your account, please contact the ESSREP lab manager at email@example.com.

 Once you get an account, you will be able to see and sign up for online surveys as well as in-person studies which may take the form of surveys, interviews, or focus groups.
 Studies will take between 15 minutes and 2 hours and you will be granted corresponding amounts of credit using the system described above.
 You can decide to take any combination of online or in-person studies to meet your class credit requirement or for the allowable amount of extra credit.
 Note that you will only be allowed to sign up for each study once and cannot re-take them unless your session was successfully cancelled (see “Cancelling” below).